Bira/octopus-carnival/_drafts/lphr-scene-13.md

   here, trying to catch at least some of the enemies unaware.

-- **Jania** doesn't think any forces remaining there would pose too much of a problem to a group like theirs, but she also backs Jade's plan to be stealthy because she's the Phantom Thief, and because there's no sense in making things harder than they need to be.
+- **Jania** doesn't think any forces remaining there would pose too much of a problem to a group like theirs, but she believes being clever and sneaky is part of what makes them so strong.
+And that she provides that cleverness and sneakyness, of course.
+There's no reason to make things harder than they need to be, so she thinks they should maintain surprise for as long as possible.

-- **Rosalia** just wants to pick a door and go in, and says they'll adapt as they go along.
+- **Rosalia** just wants the rest to pick a door and go in, and says they'll adapt as they go along.
 She knows the opposition might be strong, but she's not big on memorizing complex plans.

+- **Urist**, on balance, agrees with Jania.
+He's confident in the group's ability to handle the opposition but he's spent a long time with an organization that values wisdom and prudence.

+In the end, they end up agreeing on the stealthy plan.
+Scout out the best entrance, try to stay sneaky for as long as possible, go loud once the fighting starts in earnest.

+## Equipment Acquisition

+The PCs actually have very little in the way of personal funds, since they dumped most of what they had into the organization.
+So our shopping spree here is very anticlimatic.

+Rosalia buys a second pouch and 12 paper cartridges of pistol ammunition so she can finally use her Gunslinger trait with the pistol we found a while back.
+That costs her $16.

+    [Author] You might remember she made a note to do this "as soon as possible" back in Scene 06.

+Urist and Jade spend three silvers ($60) to buy a couple of light vials.

+Next, I will distribute some of the potions they have stashed in the Wasp Nest here.

+- Rosalia leaves the guitar home for this one, and gets the Healing Gem.

+- Urist and Jania each get 1 vial of Paut.

+- Jade gets 1 minor healing potion and Art gets 3.

+- Urist will carry the 2 vials of Universal Antidote.

+## Point Expenditure

+So far I've spent some of our team's earned character points to make them better at directing the rebellion, but now I feel the need to spend what we have stashed in making them better delvers, following the wishlists from their published starter sheets and their current delving plans.

+- Urist has 8 points.
+Let's spend 1 to improve Hidden Lore (Demons) to 14, 2 to buy Physiology (Demons) at 13, and the remaining 5 to get Higher Purpose (Slay Demons) 1.

+- Art has 8 points.
+He improves his Lifting ST to 2 for 6 points, and his Knife to 17 for 2.

+- Jade has 6 points.
+I want to save until I can get an extra point of ST for her, so she won't spend any here.
+That'd be 4 more points.

+- Jania has 5 points.
+While I really want to save for another level of Spell-Thief Expertise, I think we must acquire Trace and Glass Wall for this delve, so we spend 2 of those points.

+- Rosalia has 5 points.
+Her primary wishlist item was getting a gun and ammo for it, which we have now, so let's spend 4 of those points on Guns (Pistol), and one on Off-Hand Weapon Training (Pistol).

 # [GM] Dungeon Overview

-We have two levels here.
+We have two levels here with distinct traits.

 Level 1 on the surface is Hocus' Fantasmagorium, which was abandoned 70 years ago during the Chelish Civil War.
 The place had been stealthily maintained by the Archivists, so despite the ruined state of its exhibits the building is not actually a ruin.

-It's secured by a few reanimated skeletal exhibits, by zombies created from the corpses of victims of the Night of Ashes (including Rexus' parents), and one asshole priest.
+It's secured by a few reanimated skeletal exhibits, by zombies created from the corpses of victims of the Night of Ashes (including Rexus' parents), four redactor monks, and one asshole priest.
 There was another but he died of greed.

+Exterior walls and doors are heavy wood (DR 3, HP 33).
+Interior walls and the boards covering the windows are average wood (DR 3, HP 29).
+Door locks and hinges are heavy and high-quality (DR 9, HP 18, -5 to Lockpicking) but the mithril key can open all of them.

+During the day, the Fantasmagorium is dimly lit by sunshine filtered through the boarded-up windows (-3 Darkness penalty).
+At night, it's pitch-black.
+Areas where human enemies are working are brightly lit (+0) by scattered Continual Light lanterns.

 There's some treasure scattered around this level, most of it in the form of loot from the two priests' bodies.